 Is Divyanka Tripathi Pregnant?
 Hubby Vivek Dahiya’s Reply Will Make You Laugh Out Loud!

-Divyanka Tripathi and Vivek Dahiya are most loved couple in the television industry.
+Divyanka Tripathi and Vivek Dahiya are the most loved couple in the television industry.
 The couple got married in a lavish ceremony on July 8, 2016.
 Recently, Vivek shared a picture snapped with Divyanka, in which the actress' stomach looked a bit bulged.
 The picture was taken on The Voice sets.
 This made many speculate if the actress is pregnant!
-This is not the first time that the speculations regarding Divyanka's pregnancy are doing the rounds.
-Last year, when Divyanka shared her friend's baby shower picture and captioned it as #babyontheway, the fans misunderstood that she was expecting a baby.
+This is not the first time that speculations regarding Divyanka's pregnancy are doing the rounds.
+Last year, when Divyanka shared her friend's baby shower picture and captioned it as #babyontheway, fans misunderstood that she was expecting a baby.

 The couple had been clarifying the rumours since then!
 Now, it looks like the couple have got used to such rumours and gave a hilarious reply to the pregnancy rumours!